These pencil-themed bookmarks and gift tags are easy back-to-school crafts for kids.

-This student-focused August tablescape features a yellow, red, black, and white color scheme with simple potted yellow marigolds decorated with personalized Happy First Day greeting tags.
-These pencil gift tags would also look cute on a teacher’s gift.
-The tags are easy to make with some office labels that you pick up during one of your school supplies trips!
+This student-focused August tablescape features a yellow, red, black, and white color scheme with simple potted yellow marigolds decorated with pencil-themed Happy First Day DIY gift tags.

-This same pencil design can be used for a fun bookmark craft project for children (8+ years) for their upcoming school year.
+These bright and easy DIY gift tags are perfect for a teacher’s gift for the first day of school, too.
+The same pencil design can be used for a fun bookmark craft project for kids (8+ years) for their upcoming school year.

 To make a pencil gift tag, you’ll need: